-2. From the System Status screen touch the TCD icon
+2. From the System Status screen touch the TCD icon -

-2. In the TCD tab page touch the temp field buttons to add a TCD temperature appropriate for the analysis to be run.
+2. In the TCD tab page touch the temp field and use the plus minus buttons to add a TCD temperature appropriate for the analysis to be run.

 3. If you require the heater on for your analysis just touch the heater button and it will toggle to heater on.